h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 importFiles ["https://s3.amazonaws.com/data.h2o.ai/DAI-Tutorials/loan_level_50k.csv"]
 ~~~

-**Note:** For a more detailed guide on how to import a file into Flow, check out [Task 3 of Introduction to Machine Learning with H2O-3 - Part 1](https://training.h2o.ai/products/introduction-to-machine-learning-with-h2o-part-1).
+**Note:** For a more detailed guide on how to import a file into Flow, check out [Task 3 of Introduction to Machine Learning with H2O-3 - Classification](https://training.h2o.ai/products/1a-introduction-to-machine-learning-with-h2o-3-classification).

 Even though we already have the train and test set, let’s split the loan_level_50k.hex file, that way we can give a specific name to the train and test sets.
 Use the ratio 0.8 for train and 0.2 for test.